 If "no," make sure you add a Disability policy.
 It can protect up to 60% of your salary if you're unable to work.
 Then consider Accident and Critical Illness as a baseline investment.

 - How much of your disposable income could you reasonably invest in supplemental coverage?

 Buying insurance isn’t an easy decision and it diverts money away from your disposable income.
 But it could pay off in the long run.
-An investment of just few dollars a month could pay for itself many times over.
+For about the cost of a pizza per month, you can secure supplemental health.